-In this work, we built a set of SOAP descriptors directly to represent nuclear coordinates.
+where $c_{nlm}^Z$ is the solved coefficient, which is translation, rotation and permutation invariant.
+The final SOAP descriptors are constructed as } In this work, we built a set of SOAP descriptors directly to represent nuclear coordinates.
 The number of SOAP descriptors was set as $N \times N_{\text{SOAP}}$, where $N$ is the total number of atoms.
-We also changed $\boldsymbol{r}$ and $\boldsymbol{R}_i$ in eq \ref{eq:SOAPchargedefine} to $\boldsymbol{v}$ and $\boldsymbol{V}_i$, respectively, and built another set of input features to describe nuclear velocities in each dynamic step.
-The min-max normalization was performed, in which the maximum and minimum values of each feature were derived from the training set.
+We also changed $\boldsymbol{r}$ and $\boldsymbol{R}_i$ in eq \ref{eq:SOAPchargedefine} to $\boldsymbol{v}$ and $\boldsymbol{V}_i$, respectively, and built another set of input features to describe nuclear velocities in each dynamic step. { It should be noted that our choice to encode velocities using the SOAP descriptor was not physically-inspired.
+Instead, it was a mathematical strategy to ensure the translation and rotation invariance of the velocity input features within the LSTM framework. } The min-max normalization was performed, in which the maximum and minimum values of each feature were derived from the training set.
 The normalized values were subsequently applied to the input dense layers for dimensionality reduction.
 In this work, we decreased the number of input features in the first group of as well as that in the second group from $N \times N_{\text{SOAP}}$ to a smaller $N_{\text{nuc}}$.